ThinkInvis/RoR2-ClassicItems/ModMeta/README.md

 - Taser can no longer proc on self-damage.
 - Barbed Wire now uses a custom orb type and should no longer conflict with mods which change Razorwire behavior.

-**4.5.0**

-- Added compatibility with the ItemStats mod.
-Only stats which increase with itemcount are displayed (for now).
-- Added extra safety to Golden Gun hook to handle a potential incompatibility.